jmacdotorg/plerd/README.md

 ### Webmention

-Plerd includes experimental support for [Webmention](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet), an open technology that allows websites to send simple "Hey, this page of mine contains a link to that page of yours!" messages to other websites.
+Plerd supports [Webmention](https://jmac.org/webmention/), an open technology that allows websites to send simple "Hey, this page of mine contains a link to that page of yours!" messages to other websites.
 If the linking page employs [Microformats2](http://microformats.io) metadata, then the target page can choose to display salient information about the mention, such as its author, or a summary of its content.
 It can adjust the format of this display depending upon the mention's apparent type -- a "like", a repost, a comment-style response, and so on.

 Thus, with certain options enabled, Plerd can send webmentions to websites that your blog posts link to.
-It can also receive and display webmentions when pages elsewhere on the internet link to specific posts of yours.

-These features are sparsely documented or tested as of August 2018, but I expect that to improve presently.
-Adding Webmention support has been the focus of my Plerd development since March, and I expect it to receive more complete documentation and test coverage by the end of the year.

-For the time being, you can consult the documentation of the `plerdwatcher` and `plerdall` programs for a list of Webmention-related options, and see `post.tt` among the starter templates (the ones created for you via `plerdall --init`) for an example of webmention display technique.
-Note also the commented-out `rel="webmention"` line in `wrapper.tt`, which requires uncommenting for webmention receipt to work.

-You can see a variety of real-life displayed webmentions on [this post](http://fogknife.com/2018-04-22-announcing-two-new-indieweb-modules-for-perl.html#webmentions), part of my own Plerd-powered blog.
-(Note that this includes mentions from other, subsequent posts within the same blog, making for an organic sort of "Related Posts" feature.)

-If you are interested in helping me test Webmention support working with your own Plerd setup while it's still in this experimental stage, please do feel free to get in touch via email.
+Consult the documentation of the `plerdwatcher` and `plerdall` programs for details about Webmention-related options.

 ## A note about encoding